LunaPurpleSunshine/ipget/README.md

 ## About

-A simple, containerised Python script, that gets the system's current public IPv4 address using [ident.me](https://api.ident.me) and records it to a MySQL/SQLite database.
+A simple containerised Python script, that gets the system's current public IPv4 address using [ident.me](https://api.ident.me) and records it to a database.
 Optionally, sends a Discord notification via webhook, and pings [healthchecks.io](https://healthchecks.io/).

 ## Usage Configuration